top of page

 asked questions!

-Q. What is to stop the client form selling the van?
+Q. What is to stop the client form selling the vehicle?

 Q. Does the NDIS pay the clients vehicle insurance?